 Dealing with Sick Employees

 Lately, the importance of having a plan for sick employees has been greatly emphasized and brought to the forefront.
 Generally, and to a greater extent now with the outbreak of COVID-19, the workplace should practice a safe plan when managing sickness.
+After all, you cannot allow your sick employees to work on the premise, but at the same time, you cannot also ask everyone to leave just to ensure preventing the spread.
+A safe plan can be what you can use to ensure the proper functioning of your food business.

 The first step to dealing with sick employees is to already have a written policy in place.
 It is better to be prepared and have a plan set beforehand in order to take proper action when presented with the occurrence of a sick employee.
 Along with having a policy, make sure your employees are fully aware and understand it, to ensure no surprises.
 Your employees should take it upon themselves to report their sickness and have the right to know information like policies regarding sick pay.
 A qualified workplace coordinator should also be put in charge of the plans put into place.